A polarimetrically oriented X-ray stare at the accreting pulsar EXO 2030+375: Introduction

 \section{Introduction}

 Accreting X-ray pulsars (XRPs) are binary systems consisting of a neutron star (NS) and a donor companion star \citep[see][for a recent review]{Mushtukov22}.
-In these systems the NS can accrete matter supplied by the companion either via stellar wind or Roche-lobe overflow, thus emitting in the X-ray domain.
-The NS can be strongly magnetized, with a dipolar magnetic field strength of the order of $10^{12}$\,G. This leads to highly anisotropic accretion, where the matter is funneled by the magnetic field to the magnetic poles, giving rise to pulsating X-ray emission.
+In these systems, the NS can accrete matter supplied by the companion either via stellar wind or Roche-lobe overflow, thereby poducing emission in the X-ray domain.
+The NS can be strongly magnetized, with a dipolar magnetic field strength on the order of $10^{12}$\,G. This leads to highly anisotropic accretion, where the matter is funneled by the magnetic field to the magnetic poles, giving rise to pulsating X-ray emission.
 Studying these systems is crucial for understanding the effects related to the interaction of X-ray radiation with strongly magnetized plasma.
-In fact, emission from XRPs can be expected to be strongly polarized, up to a polarization degree (PD) of 80\% due to magnetized plasma and vacuum birefringence \citep{Gnedin1978,Pavlov79,Meszaros1988, Caiazzo2021, Caiazzo2022}.
-However, recent observations of XRPs revealed far lower than expected polarization \citep{Doroshenko2022, Tsygankov2022,Forsblom2023}, with a phase-averaged PD of about 5\%--6\% and ranging from 5\% to 15\% in the phase-resolved analysis.
+In fact, the emission from XRPs can be expected to be strongly polarized, up to a polarization degree (PD) of 80\% due to magnetized plasma and vacuum birefringence \citep{Gnedin1978,Pavlov79,Meszaros1988, Caiazzo2021, Caiazzo2022}.
+However, recent observations of XRPs have revealed a polarization that is far lower than expected \citep{Doroshenko2022, Tsygankov2022,Forsblom2023}, with a phase-averaged PD of about 5\%--6\% and ranging from 5\% to 15\% in the phase-resolved analysis.